chaifeng/ufw-docker/README.md

     -A DOCKER-USER -j DROP -p udp -m udp --dport 0:32767 -d 172.16.0.0/12

     -A DOCKER-USER -j RETURN

+If a docker container doesn't follow the OS's settings when receiving data, that is to say, the minimal port number less than `32768`.
+For example, we have a Dnsmasq container.
+The minimal port number that Dnsmasq uses for receiving data is `1024`.
+We can use the following command to allow a bigger port range used for receiving DNS packages.

+    ufw route allow proto udp from any port 53 to any port 1024:65535

+Because DNS is a very common service, so there is already a firewall rule to allow a bigger port range to receive DNS packages.

 ## The reason for choosing `ufw-user-forward`, not `ufw-user-input`